sophi-li/OKRs-self-learning/README.md

 ## Conferences and Events
 - [Write/Speak/Code](https://www.writespeakcode.com/) - Amazing 3 day conference designed by marginalized gender technologists for marginalized gender technologists.
 - [FreeCodeCamp Bay Area Meetup](https://www.meetup.com/Free-Code-Camp-SF/) - If possible, find a FreeCodeCamp near you.
 - Google is your best friend!
-I find many events through searches like "Women in Tech Events in SF", "Tech Event in [insert your city]", etc.
+Find events through queries like "Women in Tech Events in SF", "Tech Event in [insert your city]", etc.

 ## Questions for Coffee Chats
 Coffee chats are a great casual way to build your community, learn and hear first-hand experiences.
 If you're stuck on what to ask, here are some questions to help get the conversation started: